Psychological horror: Lighting and shadows

 Hitchcock's Rear Window used light and deliberate shadows to incite suspense in the viewer.
 Suspense is a fundamental part of Hitchcockian horror.
 The use of shadows through light to cover up information results in a subtle escalation of suspense and horror of what can not be seen.
 Hitchcock's Rear Window places the main character as the primary information source for the viewer; their confusion is pervasive.
-The viewer lacks an omniscient understanding of events, resulting in an suspenseful and slow then explosive revelation.
+The viewer lacks an omniscient understanding of events, resulting in a suspenseful and slow, then explosive, revelation.
 Shadows hide events or truths yet to be revealed, sometimes foreshadow events, and notify the viewer to hidden truths, resulting in suspense and the self reflection of known truths by the viewer.
-Light is used as a metaphor for what we know and can be seen, in the light, and what we do not know and are trying to figure out, what is in the shadows.
+Light is used as a metaphor for what is known and can be seen, in the light, and what is unknown, in the shadows.
 Half illumination can be used to express a duality of emotions and uncertainty.
-The use of a burning cigarette or cigar, a tiny light in a sea of darkness is enough to inform the viewer that something or someone is there, but reveals nothing else, manipulating the viewers fears of what could be.
+The use of a burning cigarette, or a faint light in a sea of darkness, is enough to inform the viewer that something or someone is there, but reveals nothing else, manipulating the viewers fears of what could be.

 Sound and music

-Studies by Thayer and Ellison in the 1980 studied the effects of different types of music layered on top of stressful visual stimuli, they used dermal electromagnetic to capture information about physiological stimulation while watching and listening.
-They found that with stressful music and composition laid over top stressful images the psychological response was greater than when watching the same visual stimuli with non stressful sound.
-Music with a positive tone results in viewers perceiving simultaneous visual stimuli as positive, and when negative tones are used viewers perceive visual stimuli as negative or more threatening.
+Studies by Thayer and Ellison in the 1980s studied the effects of different types of music layered on top of stressful visual stimuli using dermal electromagnetism to capture information about physiological stimulation while watching and listening.
+They found that when stressful music and composition was laid over top stressful images, the psychological response was greater than when watching the same visual stimuli with non-stressful sound.
+Music with a positive tone resulted in viewers perceiving simultaneous visual stimuli as positive, and when negative tones are used viewers perceive visual stimuli as negative or more threatening.

 They made three hypotheses and were able to prove two with their research: